 I began this work while I was a Fellow at the Bunting (now Radcliffe) Institute at Harvard University in the mid-nineties.
-In 2015, as a Visiting Artist at the American Academy in Rome, I began it anew.
+And in 2015, as a Visiting Artist at the American Academy in Rome, to which I have since returned, I took it up again.

-Since my time in Rome I have re-written and re-composed the endings to two Puccini operas, Tosca and Madama Butterfly, and created six full-length libretti Butterfly in America, The Scarlet Letter, The Wind, The Once and Future Turandot, Salt, and The Resurrection of Lucretia, to which I am now composing music.
-All of my work is inspired by existing sources.
+Since my time in Rome I have re-written and re-composed the endings to two Puccini operas, Tosca and Madama Butterfly, and created six full-length libretti Butterfly in America, The Scarlet Letter, The Wind, The Once and Future Turandot, Salt, and The Resurrection of Lucretia.
+To this last, I have also now composed a full orchestral score and am now writing the music to Butterfly in America.

-My interest in retelling dates back to my graduate days at Harvard, where, under the direction of Hilary Putnam, I wrote and published a philosophy dissertation on Freud’s theory of mind, and to my own psychoanalysis, where I first discovered the empowering role of retelling.
+My interest in retelling--all of my work is inspired by existing sources--dates to my graduate student days at Harvard, where, under the direction of Hilary Putnam, I wrote and published a philosophy dissertation on Freud’s theory of mind.
+Earlier still, it relates to the liberating power of the telling and retelling I did in my own psychoanalysis.

 Thomas Schultheiss, photography